IN2026-sankarapandian/CSharp_Starter_Repo/src/FilesAndStreams/README.md

 - To enable multiuser logging, I have created individual error lo files for every user."# gb"

 > ## Error handling
-- Path by user are validated
+- Path given by user are validated
-	- Path should not have in valid characters.
+	- Path should not have invalid characters.
 	- Path must not be relative.
 	- File existence will be checked.
 	- Only text files are supported
-- As asynchronous process involved, restricts file operation on a file that already used by other process.
+- As asynchronous process involved, file operations on a file that already used by other process is restricted.

 > ## Additional things

-I have created the progress bar UI component which can bes used as both static for synchronous process and dynamic for asynchronous where the progress bar will stays at top when move to other pages.
+I have created the progress bar UI component which can be used as both static for synchronous process and dynamic for asynchronous where currently running progress bar will move to top of the console when user moves to other pages.

 This is how the progress bar works for synchronous processes